Ina-Exter/SauerCloud/ADR.md

 A document informs the user that a snapshot of the instance exists.

 The aim of this mission is to get the owner id, use it to look for the snapshot, make a volume from it and mount the volume on the ec2 to investigate it.
 It allows users to find a flag, and a way to complete the objective: Make an admin key, take down the instance after exfiltring the data.

+It has to be duly noted that the snapshot must be mounted while ignoring the filesystem's uuid using a mount option.
+A conspicuous text file has been placed to remind people of this and prevent them from spending days researching the error message.

 #### Setup